xxionhong/network_slice/experiment_3/README.md

 # in h1 h2 h3
 $ iperf -c 10.0.0.4
 ```
+ :pushpin: **To see the transmission bandwidth from h1, h2, h3 to h4 before we set the Qos parameter.**
 ### `In Terminal`
 ```bash
 # set Qos for Port s1-eth4 with 3 queues (q0 q1 q2),Qos Type is linux-htb